-Before any building operations above ground level hereby permitted are commenced, samples and details of the proposed external materials (brickwork, roof tiles, storm porch, windows, external doors and garage door) shall be submitted to and approved in writing by the Local Planning Authority and no external materials shall be used other than those approved.
+Prior to commencement of the development hereby permitted, samples and details of the proposed external materials (brickwork, roof tiles, windows, external doors and garage door) shall be submitted to and approved in writing by the Local Planning Authority and no external materials shall be used other than those approved.

-Reason: To preserve the character and appearance of the dwelling and the wider Moor Park Conservation Area in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011), Policies DM1, DM3 and Appendix 2 of the Development Management Policies LDD (adopted July 2013) and the Moor Park Conservation Area Appraisal (adopted 2006).
+Reason: This condition is a pre-commencement condition in order to preserve the character and appearance of the dwelling and the wider Moor Park Conservation Area in accordance with Policies CP1 and CP12 of the Core Strategy (adopted October 2011), Policies DM1, DM3 and Appendix 2 of the Development Management Policies LDD (adopted July 2013) and the Moor Park Conservation Area Appraisal (adopted 2006).